smazzin/elevateheating/content/furnace-repair-and-maintenance.md

 ---
-title: "Furnace Repair & Maintenance | Bethany, OR | Elevate Heating & Cooling, LLC"
+title: "Furnace Repair & Maintenance in Beaverton/Hillsboro | Elevate Heating & Cooling, LLC"
 pagetitle: "Furnace Repair & Maintenance Services in Bethany, OR"
 image: /images/keep-your-hvac-unit-in-great-condition.jpg
 description: Furnace not working or need furnace repair?
 We can help.
 Call Elevate Heating & Cooling now to schedule an appointment.